carlosp420/nymphalidae_diversification/MS.md

 clade credibility tree.

-### LTT plots
-We obtained semilogarithmic lineages-through-time (LTT) plots after removing outgroups and including the maximum clade credibility tree and 95% credibility interval obtained by random sampling of 1000 trees from the posterior distribution of the BEAST run after burnin from @wahlberg2009.

 ### Detecting diversification shifts on phylogenetic trees
 Patterns of diversification in Nymphalidae were analyzed by using Turbo-MEDUSA